Aleksandr-Stashkov/Gas_Atom_Model/README.md

 dT switch fastens the time, so that the final result is quicker to achive.

-Below is a graph panel with a button that shows/hides analytical graphs in real time.
+Below the buttons is a graph panel with a button that shows/hides analytical graphs constructed in real time.